 - The Earth Day Network has put together a great resource which includes stats, pictures, videos and actions you can take.
 Knowledge is power!

 - Green Action Centre will be participating in and promoting Plastic Free July again this year.
 We are looking forward to working alongside our community to live plastic-free wherever possible.
 We’ll all be putting our new habits to the test for this month-long challenge!

-We encourage you to take this list and make it your own so that it works for you, spread the word to others and consider organizing your own Earth Day Action with friends (Sunday, April 22nd, 2018).
+We encourage you to take this list and make it your own so that it works for you, spread the word to others and consider organizing your own Earth Day Action with friends – the date is April 22 every year!

 Are you able to complete this checklist?
 Do you have any other easy plastic-free ideas you would add to this list?
 Let us know in the comments!